Classes to resume Tuesday at Vinita High School following threats, lockdown Monday

-VINITA — Vinita Public Schools released students after 3 p.m.
-Monday after being on lockdown status for most of the day after receiving reports of a threat directed toward the high school.
+VINITA — After receiving reports of a threat directed toward the high school, Vinita Public Schools was on lockdown for most of Monday and released students after 3 p.m.

-The school was searched and cleared, according to a statement released by school, city and county law enforcement agencies.
+The school was searched and cleared, according to a statement released by school administration and city and county law enforcement agencies.

 Classes will resume on Tuesday, officials said.